cwleoo/LeetCode/Leetcode Solutions/Tree/DP_TrickyTips/README.md

     b. then we will traverse elements in DP arrays backwards and update them based on the conditions.

+We can do this because we don't need to get every desired result.
+See below "back Tracking".
+(See Q416 partition equal subset sum, Q474 ones and zeroes, Q494 target sum)

 ## 5) Use DP for minimax/game tree: